-- 1. LSUHSC-NO is committed to the principle of academic freedom.
+1. LSUHSC-NO is committed to the principle of academic freedom.
 This principle acknowledges the right of a teacher to explore fully within the field of assignment and to give in the classroom and elsewhere such exposition of the subject as the teacher believes to represent the truth.
-This principle also includes the right of a member of the academic staff of LSUHSC-NO to exercise in speaking, writing, and action outside the institution the ordinary rights of a citizen, but it does not decrease the responsibility the member of the academic staff bears to LSUHSC-NO, the state, and the nation.
-When a member of the academic staff is not officially designated to represent LSUHSC-NO, the staff member must indicate clearly that they are speaking as an individual citizen. - 2.
-Among the many implicit responsibilities that must be assumed by those enjoying the privileges of academic freedom shall be that of refraining from insisting upon the adoption by students or others of any particular point of view as authoritative in controversial issues. - 3.
-Allegations that the academic freedom or other rights of a faculty member have been violated are to be resolved according to the procedures outlined in Handbook Section 10.10.
+This principle also includes the right of a member of the academic staff of LSUHSC-NO to exercise in speaking, writing, and action outside the institution the ordinary rights of a citizen, but it does not decrease the responsibility the member of the academic staff is not officially designated to represent LSUHSC-NO, the staff member must indicate clearly that they are speaking as an individual citizen.

+2. Among the many implicit responsibilities that must be assumed by those enjoying the privileges of academic freedom shall be that of refraining from insisting upon the adoption by students or others of any particular point of view as authoritative in controversial issues.

+3. Allegations that the academic freedom or other rights of a faculty member have been violated are to be resolved according to the procedures outlined in Handbook Section 10.10.